-R1.7 Organisations must design rotas to:
+- R1.7 Organisations must design rotas to: - a). make sure doctors in training have appropriate clinical supervision.

-ACHIEVED (a - e) - but note there is a 24 hour rota routinely.

-- a). make sure doctors in training have appropriate clinical supervision. - b). support doctors in training to develop the professional values, knowledge, skills and behaviours required of all doctors. - c). provide learning opportunities that allow doctors in training to meet the requirements of their curriculum and training programme. - d). give doctors in training access to educational supervisors. - e). minimise the adverse effects of fatigue and workload.
+b). support doctors in training to develop the professional values, knowledge, skills and behaviours required of all doctors.

+c). provide learning opportunities that allow doctors in training to meet the requirements of their curriculum and training programme.

+d). give doctors in training access to educational supervisors.

+e). minimise the adverse effects of fatigue and workload.

-R1.8 Handover of care must be organised and scheduled to provide continuity of care for patients and maximise the learning opportunities for doctors in training in clinical practice.
+R1.8 Handover of care1 must be organised and scheduled to provide continuity of care for patients and maximise the learning opportunities for doctors in training in clinical practice.